Efforts to impeach Joe Biden: Pre-inauguration support

-2021
+Developments during the 117th Congress

+House developments during the 117th Congress

 On January 21, 2021, the day after the inauguration of Joe Biden, Rep. Marjorie Taylor Greene (R-GA) filed an article of impeachment against President Biden.
 Her articles related to the Biden–Ukraine conspiracy theory.
 Greene alleged abuse of power while Biden previously served as vice president of the United States.
 Her article of impeachment claimed that Viktor Shokin was investigating the founder of Burisma Holdings, a natural gas giant in Ukraine.
 Biden's son Hunter Biden had served as a member of the board since 2014.
 However, Shokin was not investigating the company.
 There is no concrete evidence that suggests Biden had pressured Ukraine to benefit his son.
 The day it was introduced, the article was referred to the House Committee on the Judiciary.
 On March 5, 2021, the article was referred to the Subcommittee on the Constitution, Civil Rights and Liberties.
 No further action has been taken on the article.

-In June 2021, Donald Trump expressed interest in running for a House of Representatives seat in Florida in the 2022 House elections, getting himself elected Speaker of the House, and then beginning an impeachment inquiry against President Biden.
+In June 2021, Donald Trump expressed interest in pursuing a scenario in which he would run for a House of Representatives seat in Florida in the 2022 House elections, get himself elected speaker of the House, and then launch an impeachment inquiry into President Biden.

-Following the withdrawal of American military forces from Afghanistan, the Fall of Kabul on August 15, 2021, and the subsequent attack on Kabul's airport, several Republicans, including Representatives Greene, Lauren Boebert, Ronny Jackson, and especially Senators Rick Scott and Lindsey Graham, called for either the stripping of Biden’s powers and duties via the 25th Amendment or removal of Biden from office via impeachment if Americans and allies were left behind and held hostage in Afghanistan by the Taliban.
+Following the withdrawal of American military forces from Afghanistan, the Fall of Kabul on August 15, 2021, and the subsequent attack on Kabul's airport, several Republicans, including Representatives Greene, Lauren Boebert, and Ronny Jackson, called for either the stripping of Biden's powers and duties via the 25th Amendment or removal of Biden from office via impeachment if Americans and allies were left behind and held hostage in Afghanistan by the Taliban.
 House Minority Leader Kevin McCarthy pledged a “day of reckoning” against Biden.
-Some Republicans, including Senators Josh Hawley and Marsha Blackburn, called for Vice President Kamala Harris and Biden’s other Cabinet officials to be removed as well.
-Mitch McConnell did not call for an impeachment inquiry against Biden, however, as Republicans did not have the majority in either the House or Senate.
+There were also Republican calls for Vice President Kamala Harris and other Biden Cabinet officials to be impeached and removed as well.

 On September 21, 2021, Republican Representative Bob Gibbs, with several cosponsors, introduced articles of impeachment related to the withdrawal from Afghanistan.
-Celine Castronuovo of The Hill opined that this resolution was not likely to fare better than Greene's previous impeachment resolution, but opined that it demonstrated, "how the introduction of articles of impeachment is becoming more common in today's polarized House".
-Also in September 2021, Republican Representative Lauren Boebert announced articles of impeachment against President Biden and Vice President Harris charging them with failing "to ensure the national security of the United States and its citizens" in the withdrawal of the United States military from Afghanistan.
+Celine Castronuovo of The Hill opined that this resolution was not likely to fare better than Greene's previous impeachment resolution, but also that it demonstrated "how the introduction of articles of impeachment is becoming more common in today's polarized House".
+Also in September 2021, Republican Representative Lauren Boebert announced articles of impeachment against President Biden and Vice President Harris, charging them with failing "to ensure the national security of the United States and its citizens" in the withdrawal of the United States military from Afghanistan.